GaurangTandon/ProKeys/README.md

 **2.6.0.1** - upcoming
 - upload zip of compressed files (reduce size to around 42KB :) )
 - refactored popup.js
+- fix for snippets+other features not working in Gmail subject line/to field
+- fix for placeholder feature not working with element nodes (like <b>%Order</b>)

 **2.6.0** - Current - 06/10/2015
 - shorter image names